 - 388 more fundamental question emerges from our analysis: what triggered ENA and LNA?
-The - reduced influence of insolation on the ITCZ during the late Holocene (e.g., Haug et al., 2001; - 390 Schneider et al., 2014) could have provided favorable conditions for internal modes of climate - variability, either tropical or polar, to become dominant (e.g., Wanner et al., 2008; Debret et al., 2009; Thirumalai et al., 2018).
-In order to explain intervals of tropical instabilities that did not - 2009; Thirumalai et al., 2018).
+The - reduced influence of insolation on the ITCZ during the late Holocene (e.g., Haug et al., 2001; - 390 Schneider et al., 2014) could have provided favorable conditions for internal modes of climate - variability, either tropical or polar, to become dominant (e.g., Wanner et al., 2008; Debret et al., - 2009; Thirumalai et al., 2018).
 In order to explain intervals of tropical instabilities that did not extend over the entire Neoglacial various trigger mechanisms and/or coupling intensities - between climate subsystems could be invoked.
-For example, the weaker orbital forcing increased - 395 the susceptibility of climate to volcanic and/or solar irradiance, which have been proposed to - explain decadal to centennial time events such as the Little Ice Age (e.g., IPCC, 2103; Mann et - al., 2009; McGregor et al., 2005).
-For the recently defined Late Antique Little Ice Age between - 398 536 to about 660 AD, a cluster of volcanic eruptions sustained by ocean and sea-ice feedbacks - and a solar minimum have been proposed as triggers (Büntgen et al., 2016).
-However, during - 400 ENA the solar irradiance was unusually stable without prominent minima (Stuiver and - 401 Braziunas, 1989; Steinhilber et al., 2012).
-The volcanic activity in the northern hemisphere was - 402 also not particularly higher during ENA than after (Zielenski et al., 1996) and it was matched by - an equally active southern hemisphere volcanism (Castellano et al., 2005).
-As previously - 404 suggested for the Little Ice Age (Dull et al. 2010; Nevle and Bird, 2008), we speculate that - 405 mechanisms related to changes in landcover and possibly landuse could have instead been - 406 involved in triggering ENA. - 407
+For example, the weaker orbital forcing increased - the susceptibility of climate to volcanic and/or solar irradiance, which have been proposed to - explain decadal to centennial time events such as the Little Ice Age (e.g., IPCC, 2103; Mann et - al., 2009; McGregor et al., 2005; PAGES 2k Consortium.
+2013).
+For the recently defined Late - 398 Antique Little Ice Age between 536 to about 660 AD, a cluster of volcanic eruptions sustained - by ocean and sea-ice feedbacks and a solar minimum have been proposed as triggers (Büntgen et - 400 al., 2016).
+However, during ENA the solar irradiance was unusually stable without prominent - 401 minima (Stuiver and Braziunas, 1989; Steinhilber et al., 2012).
+The volcanic activity in the 402 northern hemisphere was also not particularly higher during ENA than after (Zielenski et al., - 402 northern hemisphere was also not particularly higher during ENA than after (Zielenski et al., 403 1996) and it was matched by an equally active southern hemisphere volcanism (Castellano et al., - 403 1990) and it was matched by an equary active southern nemisphere volcanism (Casternato et al. 404 2005).
+As previously suggested for the Little Ice Age (Dull et al. 2010; Nevle and Bird, 2008), - 405 we speculate that mechanisms related to changes in landcover and possibly landuse could have - 406 instead been involved in triggering ENA. - 407

-408Biogeophysical effects of aerosol, albedo and evapotranspiration due to landcover changes were
+408 Biogeophysical effects of aerosol, albedo and evapotranspiration due to landcover changes were

-- 409 previously shown to be able to modify the position of ITCZ and lead to significant large scale - 410 geographic alterations in hydrology (e.g., Chung and Soden, 2017; Dallmeyer et al., 2017; - 411 Devaraju et al. 2015; Kang et al., 2018; Sagoo and Storelvmo, 2017; Tierney et al., 2017). - 412 Similarly, changes in tropical albedo and concurrent changes in regional atmospheric dust - emissions due to aridification during the Neoglacial could have affected the ITCZ.Anthropogenic early land use changes could have also led to large scale biogeophysical impacts - 414 Anthropogenic early land use changes could have also led to large scale biogeophysical impacts 415 (e.g., Smith et al., 2016).
-Such landcover- and landuse-driven changes were time-transgressive - 415 (e.g., Smith et al., 2016).
-Such landcover- and landuse-driven changes were time-transgressiv - 416 across Asia and Africa (e.g., Lezine et al., 2017; Jung et al., 2004; Prasad and Enzel; 2006;
+- 409 previously shown to be able to modify the position of ITCZ and lead to significant large scale - 410 geographic alterations in hydrology (e.g., Chung and Soden, 2017; Dallmeyer et al., 2017; - 411 Devaraju et al. 2015; Kang et al., 2018; Sagoo and Storelvmo, 2017; Tierney et al., 2017). - 412 Similarly, changes in tropical albedo and concurrent changes in regional atmospheric dust - emissions due to aridification during the Neoglacial could have affected the ITCZ. - 414 Anthropogenic early land use changes could have also led to large scale biogeophysical impacts - 415 (e.g., Smith et al., 2016).
+Such landcover- and landuse-driven changes were time-transgressive - 416 across Asia and Africa (e.g., Lezine et al., 2017; Jung et al., 2004; Prasad and Enzel; 2006;